umarfaroukpa/umarfaroukpa/README.md

 Frontend Developer
 -------------

-I am a Frontend developer with ability to develop statics and dynamic website that are both functional and aesthetically pleasing.
+I am a FullStack developer with ability to develop statics and dynamic website that are both functional and aesthetically pleasing.

 * 🌍  I'm based in Nigeria
 * 🖥️  See my portfolio at [umarfaroukilyas.vercel.app](https://umarfaroukilyas.vercel.app)